io-gui/io/docs/deep-dive.md

 }
 ```

-Listeners with handlers specified with `string` value assume that function with that name exists on the class.
+Listeners with handlers specified with `string` value assume that a function with that name exists on the class.

-> **Note:** Function names prefixed with `on` or `_` are automatically bound to class instance.
+> **Note:** Function names prefixed with `on` or `_` are automatically bound to class instances.
 This feature might be deprecated in the future.

 You can also specify handlers as functions such as: